DEX liquidity provision: LP tokens and impermanent loss

 The analysis: what the doctrine resolves and what it leaves open

 On that initial swap, two positions are possible.
 The strict one holds that the LP tokens are assets distinct from those deposited, so that the exchange is a barter with immediate tax effect, like any other swap between crypto-assets.
-The flexible one holds that the LP tokens have no independent value, but are mere certificates of participation in the pool —close to units in a fund—, so that the taxable event is deferred until withdrawal.
+The flexible one holds that the LP tokens have no independent value, but are mere certificates of participation in the pool —close to units in a fund, a purely economic analogy: LP tokens are not collective investment undertakings and do not enjoy the rollover regime of Art.
+94 LIRPF—, so that the taxable event is deferred until withdrawal.
 In our view, the more conservative position remains to treat the initial swap as a barter where distinct assets are given up and differentiated LP tokens are received, although we acknowledge that there are solid arguments for defending the simple-deposit logic in certain designs.
 The uncertainty is no longer total, but it remains high.

 Impermanent loss

 Impermanent loss is the difference between the value the asset would have if it had been held without depositing it and the value recovered on withdrawing the liquidity, due to the automatic rebalancing of the pool.
-If it is accepted that the withdrawal of liquidity gives rise to a gain or loss —as the difference between the value on withdrawal and the value on deposit, adjusted for the fees received—, the impermanent loss is automatically captured in that calculation.
+If the barter thesis is adopted, the result of the swap and of the withdrawal is a capital gain or loss (Arts.
+33 and 34 LIRPF) —as the difference between the value on withdrawal and the value on deposit, adjusted for the fees received—, likewise included in the savings tax base (Art.
+49 LIRPF) but under the capital gains and losses rule, distinct from that of the pool income, which is investment income.
+Once that calculation is accepted, the impermanent loss is automatically captured in it.
 It does not exist, in itself, as a separate tax category in Spanish law.

-- V0648-24 — the income obtained from participation in liquidity pools is classified as investment income; the ruling expressly sets aside the obtaining and redemption of the LP tokens.
+- V0648-24, of 11/04/2024 — the income obtained from participation in liquidity pools is classified as investment income; the ruling expressly sets aside the obtaining and redemption of the LP tokens.